-In an interview with Khalid Hajji, President of the European Council of Moroccan Scholars, about the role of Islam in the lives of European Muslims, he stressed the need to combat extremism through empowering young Muslims to think for themselves instead of guiding them to a certain path.
+In an interview with Khalid Hajji, President of the European Council of Moroccan Scholars, about the role of Islam in the lives of European Muslims, he stressed the need to combat extremism by empowering young Muslims to think for themselves instead of guiding them to a certain path.

 BY FLORIAN ELABDI & MASIH SADAT